shariq1989/cookbook/content/recipe/goat-yakhni.md

 * Cinnamon Stick

 * Goat or Mutton: The purpose of yakhni is to consume the nutrients from bone-in meat.
-I prefer using goat with the meat and bones intact because we re-purpose the meat to make a separate dish, called yakhni pulao.
+I prefer using goat with the meat and bones intact because we re-purpose the meat to make our mutton yakhni pulao recipe.
 Essentially, we get two meals out of one each time we make it.

 * Kosher Salt